Read this if you wrote a book.

 How long did that take?
 I’m estimating ~2 years.

 Which kind of writer are you?
 Do you want to quit your job and become a bestselling author, or do you have an inexplicable need to share your story with readers?
-Either way, you have to publish your book.
+Either way, you must publish your book.
 It’s time to make a decision.
 Will you publish it yourself?
 Or will you (attempt to) publish it the traditional way?

 One huge factor to consider is timing.
 Here are some estimates for each process.